TharunA777/AR-ARKTECHT-APP/README.md

 - Download and install the .Apk file provided in the repo.

-**NOTE** (without the below Mobile requiremnts, app wont install and run properly)
+**NOTE** (without the below Mobile requirements, app wont install and run properly)

    - Minimum supported Android API Level 28 (Android Pie 9.0).

-   - Andorid Phone must ARCORE support by GOOGLE use this [Link](https://developers.google.com/ar/devices) to check if your device is supported.
+   - Andorid Phone must have ARCORE support by GOOGLE, use this [Link](https://developers.google.com/ar/devices) to check if your device is supported.

 ### Usage